Rodrigossz/CV/README.md

 # Visual Detailed CV - Rodrigo Souza

 Details of my career as a "Data Professional": Highligts, cool projects, videos and so on.
 The objective is to share information that doesn't fit into a "regular CV".
-This CV has photos of some of these deliveries, achievements, as well as images and links for videos I recorded for Microsoft.

 ![Collection](./images/collection2.JPG)